Sándor Bródy (writer): Literary works

 Bródy enjoys a wide popularity.
 All his works have been translated into German, and many of his shorter ones have also appeared in French, English, Danish, Croatian, Romanian, and Serbian newspapers and other periodicals.
 His contributions to the "Magyar Hirlap" are mostly of a political or critical nature.
-In 1901 he adapted his novel "Hófehérke" for the stage, and it was frequently performed at the National Theater at Budapest.
+In 1901 he adapted his novel "Hófehérke" for the stage, and it was frequently performed at the National Theatre in Budapest.